Rem01Gaming/origami_kernel_manager/README.md

 ## Compatibility

+Currently, full support is extended to all arm64 chipsets, with more features specifically tailored for Mediatek SoCs.
-Presently, complete support is available for Mediatek devices, while specific features are tailored for Realme, Oppo, and OnePlus devices.
+While specific features are tailored for Realme, Oppo, and OnePlus devices.

 ## Contribution